 This season we are thrilled to give audacious artists the boldest possible canvas to debut world premiere productions.
-Whether it’s an exhilarating musical about queer youth, ballroom and the places we call home, a raucous reinvention of a classic comedy, or a deeply felt musical meditation on the depths of the human spirit during unspeakable moments, this season reflects who we are now while visioning pathways for who we can become.
+Whether it’s an exhilarating musical about queer youth, liberation and the places we call home, a raucous reinvention of a classic comedy, or a deeply felt musical meditation on the depths of the human spirit during unspeakable moments, this season reflects who we are now while visioning pathways for who we can become.

-Book by Damon Cardasis & James Ijames
+Book & additional lyrics by Damon Cardasis & James Ijames

-Music & Lyrics by Sia
+Music & lyrics by Sia

 Additional music by Honey Dijon